 Unnao murder case: Delhi court defers judgment to Wednesday

-A Delhi court on Saturday deferred to next week its judgment in the murder case of the father of the woman who was raped by expelled BJP leader Kuldeep Singh Sengar in Uttar Pradesh' Unnao three years ago The rape survivor's had father died on April 9, 2018, in judicial custody.
+A Delhi court on Saturday deferred to next week its judgment in the murder case of the father of the woman who was raped by expelled BJP leader Kuldeep Singh Sengar in Uttar Pradesh's Unnao three years ago The rape survivor''s had father died on April 9, 2018, in judicial custody.

+District judge Dharmesh Sharma deferred the judgment, which will now be pronounced on Wednesday The Central Bureau of Investigation had examined 55 witnesses in support of the case and the defence examined nine witnesses.
+The court had recorded the statements of the rape survivor's uncle, mother, sister and one of her father's colleague who claimed to be an eyewitness to the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)